Financial Aid for Undergraduates

 The Department of Materials Science and Engineering currently offers the following scholarship:

-We offer a Top Terp Scholarship exclusively to high school seniors who attend one of the Department of Materials Science and Engineering Open Houses.
+Top Terp Scholarships are offered exclusively to high school seniors who attend one of the Department of Materials Science and Engineering Open Houses.
 In addition to attending a MSE Open House, the student must be accepted and enroll in the A. James Clark School of Engineering at the University of Maryland the following fall semester with materials science and engineering (MSE) as their declared major.
 The funds will be transferred to his or her student account.

 The MSE Top Terp Scholarship is independent from University scholarship awards and requires an application to the Department, which is made available during the MSE Open House.
 The Top Terp scholarship is for one year only and is not renewable.